 The APRA-AMCOS Art Music Awards 2015 finalists’ list included just three women among 32 men in seven of the major categories, while the prestigious $30,000 Australian Music Prize has never been awarded to a solo female musician in its 11-year history.

 This pattern was repeated across the nominees for the 2014 Carlton Dry Independent Music Awards: just 15 of the 130 musicians nominated in the indie band / artist categories were women.
-And of the 155 artists nominated for The Age Music Victoria Genre Awards in 2014, only 11 were female instrumentalists.
+Of the 155 artists nominated for The Age Music Victoria Genre Awards in 2014, only 11 were female instrumentalists.

 It’s a baffling phenomenon that can’t be explained away by a lack of talent, ability, ambition or worthiness.
 From speaking with a number of accomplished and respected local female musicians, the reasons are complex, culturally entrenched, and rarely discussed.